Dakshina Kannada: Administration

-Important cities and towns in Dakshina Kannada include Mangalore, Surathkal, Puttur, Sullia, Bantwal, Vittal, Moodabidri, Kinnigoli, Uppinangady, Nellyadi, Kadaba, Belthangady, Guruvayankere, Venur, Mulki, Dharmasthala, Ujire and Subramanya.
+Important cities and towns in Dakshina Kannada include Mangaluru, Surathkal, Puttur, Sullia, Bantwal, Vittal, Moodabidri, Kinnigoli, Uppinangady, Nellyadi, Kadaba, Belthangady, Guruvayankere, Venur, Mulki, Dharmasthala, Ujire and Subramanya.
 The district is well known for beaches, red clay roof tiles (Mangalore tiles), cashew nut and its products, banking, education, healthcare and cuisine.
 Mangalore being the second largest city of Karnataka and Puttur are the largest and the major cities of Dakshina Kannada.

-Dakshina Kannada District has 1 City Corporation (Mangalore), 2 City Municipal Councils, 3 Town Municipal Councils, and 8 Town Panchayaths.
+Dakshina Kannada District has 1 City Corporation (Mangaluru), 2 City Municipal Councils, 3 Town Municipal Councils, and 8 Town Panchayaths.

 Demographics

 According to the 2011 census, Dakshina Kannada has a population of 2,089,649, of which male and female were 1,034,714 and 1,054,935 respectively. roughly equal to the nation of North Macedonia.
 This gives it a ranking of 220th in India (out of a total of 640).
 The district has a population density of 457 PD/sqkm.
-Its population growth rate over the decade 2001-2011 was 9.8%.
+Its population growth rate over the decade 2001–2011 was 9.8%.
 Dakshina Kannada has a sex ratio of 1018 females for every 1000 males and a literacy rate of 88.62%.
 47.67% of the population lived in urban areas.
+Scheduled Castes and Scheduled Tribes make up 7.09% and 3.94% of the population respectively.

-The literacy rate of Mangalore city is 94%.
+The literacy rate of Mangaluru city is 94%.
 According to the 2011 Indian Census, the district ranks second in per capita income, second in HDI, first in literacy and third in sex ratio among all districts in Karnataka.
-7.09% of the district's population is Scheduled Castes and 3.94% Scheduled Tribes.

 Tuluvas, distributed among the Billava, Mogaveera, Bunt, Kulala, Tulu Gowda and Devadiga communities, are the largest ethnic group in the district.
 Of these the Billavas are the most numerous community.
 The Konkani people, Brahmins, Holeyas, the hill-tribes (Koragas), Muslims, Mangalorean Catholics and Arebhashe Gowdas comprise rest of the population.
 The Brahmins belong chiefly to the Shivalli, Saraswat, Havyaka, Chitpavan, Daivadnya and Kota sub-sections.